MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 1. Create a persisted parameter without creating a new resource.

-   If you do not want to create a new Azure resource, `resource_group_name` and `location` parameters can be stored by using non-create commands like `show` or `list`.
+   If you don't want to create a new Azure resource, `resource_group_name` and `location` parameters can be stored by using noncreate commands like `show` or `list`.
 See [Azure CLI persisted parameters](./param-persist-howto.md) for a full list of supported parameters,   and the action needed to retain values.
 This example also removes all parameter values by using the [az config param-persist delete](/cli/azure/config/param-persist#az_param_persist_delete) command.

    ```azurecli
    # Clear all persisted parameters for demonstration.